kintone/cli-kintone/README.md

 Steps:

 1. Install Linux on Windows with WSL.
-Ref: [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)
+Ref: [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
-2. Open a new Linux Terminal
+2. Open a new Linux Terminal.
 3. Download and extract executables from the [linux package](https://github.com/kintone/cli-kintone/releases).
-4. Run the same commands as [bash section](#bash)
+4. Run the same commands as [bash section](#bash).

 ## LICENSE